-2.1.1 Obtain Sponsor Commitment (OC)

-The purposes of Obtain Sponsor Commitment are to establish the sponsor's commitment to the appraisal and to determine the major goals of the appraisal, which will guide the selection of appraisal parameters.

-Obtain Sponsor Commitment involves meeting with the sponsors of the appraisal to provide an understanding of the concepts of the SE-CMM and the SE-CMM appraisal method (SAM), engaging the sponsor in dialogue to determine his/her goals for the appraisal, and negotiating a commitment for resources, including personnel and funding for the appraisal activities.
-A primary aspect of obtaining sponsor commitment is ensuring the sponsor understands his/her role in the appraisal.
-Chapter 3 contains additional guidance on establishing appraisal goals.
+Element title/ tag 2.1.1 Obtain Sponsor Commitment (OC).
+Purpose The purposes of Obtain Sponsor Commitment are to establish the sponsor's commitment to the appraisal and to determine the major goals of the appraisal, which will guide the selection of appraisal parameters.
+Summary description Major participants Obtain Sponsor Commitment involves meeting with the sponsors of the appraisal to provide an understanding of the concepts of the SE-CMM and the SE-CMM appraisal method (SAM), engaging the sponsor in dialogue to determine his/her goals for the appraisal, and negotiating a commitment for resources, including personnel and funding for the appraisal activities.
+A primary aspect of obtaining sponsor commitment is ensuring that the sponsor understands his/her role in the appraisal.
+For tailoring guidance, please read the related chapter 3 paragraphs.
 Table 2-4 lists the primary roles involved in this process element and a summary of their activity during this process.
 Role Summary Sponsor Engages in dialogue with appraisal leader/champion to understand appraisal context and set appraisal goals; commits resources for the appraisal.
 Appraisal champion Establishes link between sponsor, appraisal team leader, and potential appraisal participants.
 Appraisal team leader Provides sponsor with information needed to make a commitment decision on the appraisal; provides a link between the appraisal champion and potential appraisal participants.